rinigus/pure-maps/tilesources/README.md

   pixels, covering the same geographic area as regular 256×256 tiles.
 If omitted, the default `scale=1` is assumed.
 The only allowed values are powers of two: 1, 2, 4, etc. (also 0.5, 0.25, etc. for the rarer inverse problem).
-The scale field is meant for so called "retina" (or "HiDPI" or "HiRes" or "@2x") tiles that fit high pixel density screens better, especially regarding font sizes.
-Note that there are different kinds of retina tiles available and different ways of displaying them and thus different definitions for different sources.
+The scale field is meant for so called "retina" or "HiDPI" tiles that fit high pixel density screens better.
+Note that different providers have different conventions regarding retina tiles, so definitions will vary.

 * **`smooth`**: `true` to display tiles with [smooth filtering][smooth] – useful for tiles not displayed at natural size.
 If omitted, defaults